 The truck that you choose to convert will make all the difference in budget, appearance, and potential modifications.
 It all depends on your budget, your truck enthusiasm levels, and whether you intend on making it a “show only” vehicle.

 For trucks that could be potentially entered in car shows, a highly modifiable Ford F-150 might be a good choice.
 They have a lot of modifiable parts, plenty of lift kits, and also would be relatively easy to improve.
+Auto parts for the F-150 are easy to procure, inspirational photo gallery sets are everywhere on the the internet, and they’re usable vehicles too.
+They’re probably the best truck for the beginner truck show entrant.

 Both Peterbilts and Kenworths have sterling reputations among truckers, which definitely would add to the “wow” factor in your modifications.
 It’s also worth noting that both big rig brands have become aware of the customization trends, and actively create kits to help truckers customize their rigs without taking away from street legality.